 Add/drop periods are specific to each academic program as follows:

-- MHA, MPH, MSA and MSBS programs: An add/drop period is available to all students during the first two weeks of the fall and spring terms; one week is allowed during the summer term.
+- MHA, MPH, MSA, MSBS, and PhDBS programs: An add/drop period is available at the beginning of each academic term and/or term session.
 Full tuition will be charged to students withdrawing from a course after the add/drop period.
-Note: Students must register for the MHA On-Campus Experiences (MHA C801/MHA C619, MHA C802/MHA C742, MHA C803/MHA C748), MPH Internship (MPH I658), Public Health Applied Practice Experience (MPH I661), and Integrative Learning Experience II (MPH I660) courses during the regular registration period.
+Note: Students must register for the MPH Internship (MPH 658), Public Health Applied Practice Experience (MPH 661), and Integrative Learning Experience II (MPH 660) courses during the regular registration period.

 Please note the following exceptions: